kunalmestri9/radixtool/README.md

 Usage:
 ------

+Just go to any folder where you want to checkout the RadixTool.
+Add your project.json file to projects folder.

 You can install this module using npm :
-`npm install -g radixtool`
+`npm install radixtool`

 ## License